 Just because some animals settle down for a long winter's nap doesn't mean they all do.
-You'll find that the Whitefish Chain Area is teeming with life even in the coldest months.
-Many types of birds stay active in the area all winter long, and in some cases it's your chance to see some truly beautiful birds.
+You'll find that Minnesota's Whitefish Chain Area is teeming with life even in the coldest months.
+Many types of birds stay active in the area all winter long, and in some cases it's your chance to see some truly spectacular birds.
 Winter offers a great opportunity to experience nature's beauty first-hand through birding.

 One of the water birds that's currently hanging out around the Whitefish Chain is the trumpeter swan, a bird that was once very rare in Minnesota.
-The bird is still on Minnesota's threatened and endangered list, according to the MN DNR, though it has made a massive comeback from reintroduction efforts started in 1966.
+The bird is still on Minnesota's threatened and endangered list, according to the MN DNR, though, it has made a massive comeback from reintroduction efforts started in 1966.
 The trumpeter swan was believed to be gone from the state in the early 1900s, when the last record of a breeding population was from 1885.
 These birds live up to their names, often making raucous, trumpet-like sounds day and night.
 As the lakes completely freeze over, these birds will continue their journey south; but until then, they can be found on areas of open water.
 Try looking for them on either side of the dam in Crosslake.
 You may even spot seven swans a-swimming!

 Don't let the cold frighten you- there's an immense amount of natural beauty to see and experience around the Whitefish Chain year-round.